hamda66/Simple-VM-Image-Packer-Project/README.md

 - If you want dedicated concurrency, add self-hosted agents to your Azure DevOps organization.

 **Challenge**
-A little challenge: create a seperate pipeline or a task that deletes the created image in Azure.
+- A little challenge: create a seperate pipeline or a task that deletes the created image in Azure.
 Hint: use the IMAGE_ID variable from 'extractImageId' task
+- define all variables in a yaml file and iterate vaules in packer file